lukeschafer/noderunner/Readme.md

   noderunner was inspired by expresso, without being tied to posix systems.
 Like expresso, it has intuitive support for testing async code.

   It's worthwhile noting that all tests run in serial.
 This was a design choice made early on, as it makes handling fixtures simpler and more intuitive (following the principle of least surprise).
-If you have a good use case against it (likely), or figure out a way to work it in without changing everything else (unlikely) let me know, or push it up :).
+I have been thinking of ways to support parallel tests without having them interfere, and I think I have a good idea, it'll just require a bit of playing around to get going.
+Stay tuned.

 ## What's it do?